johnyHV/PrusaConnect_Camera/README.md

 ./install.sh
 ```

 **Step 8.** Now we can start script **PrusaConnectCam.sh**.
-The script takes a photo every 10 seconds using raspistill, and then sends it to the backend of the prusa connect website
+The script takes a photo every 10 seconds using raspistill, and then sends it to the backend of the prusa connect website.
+Taking a picture and uploading the picture to the backend may take a few seconds.
 ```
-PrusaConnectCam.sh
+./PrusaConnectCam.sh
 ```

 # Changelog
 - 21.2.2023 - Init repository